 To save you the hassle, we have narrowed it down to eight widely used ones, and also share a few project management methodology examples to make your choice a tad easier.

 An Introduction to Project Management Methodology

 If it is your first time coming across this term, you must be wondering what it means and what it is all about.
 Put simply, a project management methodology is a set of guiding principles, methods, practices, techniques, and processes to help organize and streamline your projects.
 The principles are divided into a series of steps and activities that guide each phase of the project cycle.

 Think of it as a blueprint of how to plan, manage, and execute tasks and projects, from start to finish.

 There are various types of project management methodology, and they vary depending on factors, such as the business type, industry, and size.

 Additionally, your choice will depend on the project type and scope.

 As a project manager, you will realize that during your lifetime, you will implement more than one of these methods and techniques to bring projects to a successful end.
 It’s worth noting that this is not just for project managers.
-You must also let your team in on various tools and techniques for the entire process to go smoothly.
+You must also let your team use a project management tool for the entire process to go smoothly.

 And, keep in mind that since no one team or project is exactly alike, a method that works for one company might not work for another.
 That’s why learning more than one strategy may prove beneficial, not only to the success of your projects but also to your career.